getLiauba/CheckedTextView/README.md

 The CheckedTextView is a combination of a **TextView** as well as a CheckBox that impliments the **checkable** interface.
 Allowing the application to display text to a user and prompting them to click the checkbox in order to change settings, remember a password, or sign up to be added to a email list, these are just some examples the developers could use it for.
 Some of the most commonly used functions are the **.setOnClickLsitener()** to detect the users clicks, **.isChecked()** to determine in the checkbox is checked or not, **setChecked()** is change the checkbox to checked by passing true, and not checked by passing false, and the **.toggle()** function inverses the checkbox to the opposite of what it was.
-<

 ## <a name="History">History</a>

-Accoring to Microsoft the CheckedTextView Class was introduced early on in android API 1.
+According to Microsoft the CheckedTextView Class was introduced early on in android API 1.
 Included in the **android.widget.CheckedTextView** class and a part of the **android.view.View package**.

 ## <a name="Methods_Attributes">Major Methods/Attributes</a>